 Winter is coming quick and, unfortunately, it’s time to prepare for cold, wet, and more cold.
 But don’t overthink it, preparing your home for winter is simply a step to saving money, not to mention keeping coal from being burnt for energy.
 No matter how old, drafty, or even new and well-insulated a house is, […]

-Author: Kate Follot
+All posts from Kate Follot

 The Obama campaign recently hired Broderick Johnson, a former lobbyist for the Keystone XL pipeline, as a new senior advisor to the president’s 2012 re-election campaign.
 Records show that Broderick Johnson lobbied Congress on the Keystone XL pipeline while working for Bryan Cave LLP, a top lobby firm in Washington, DC.
 During the fourth quarter […]